Mooney M22 Mustang: Development

 The Mustang was developed to be a top-of-the-line model to supplement Mooney's successful Mooney M20 high-performance light aircraft.
 It is a five-seat pressurized single-engined aircraft with a wider and longer fuselage than the M20E Super 21 and a taller fin and leading edge fillet.
 It is a low-winged monoplane with a retractable nosewheel undercarriage, with a similar wing to that used on Mooney's earlier M20 Ranger.

 The first prototype flew on September 24, 1964, with the type being certified on September 26, 1966.
 First deliveries commenced in 1965, continuing until 1970.
 36 aircraft were completed before the line was closed.
 It was produced and sold at a loss, which contributed to the bankruptcy of Mooney.

+Mooney initially called the aircraft the "Mustang", but the company was sued by Cavalier Aircraft for trademark infringement.
+After losing the suit, it was renamed the "Mark 22".
 The "Mark 22" name had previously been applied to a 1957 Mooney M20 experimental aircraft built with twin engines, a nose cone, and an enlarged tail surface.
 That aircraft did not go into production.